wifinigel/mist-utils/README.md

 1. Get an API token
 2. Set you environment to use the token
-3. Install Python 3 (if don;t already have it)
+3. Install Python 3 (if you don't already have it)
 4. Download the scripts
-5. test your environment works with the API
+5. Test your environment works with the API
 6. Run the scripts

 I'm assuming you have a Mist cloud dashboard account and an online AP or two to be able to perform the steps detailed in this document.